samjwu/AntsAndBees/README.md

 ## Requirements

-To get requirements, run the following command:
+To get requirements, run the following command (note this assumes your GPU is CUDA-enabled):

 `pip install -r requirements.txt`